Servers and clusters

 Where are the clusters and servers located?

-- Europe (Netherlands): four different datacenters around Amsterdam
+Europe (Netherlands): (DSN only) four different data centers around Amsterdam

-- Singapore: two different datacenter in Singapore (two independent Autonomous Systems)
+Singapore: two different data centers in Singapore (two independent, autonomous systems)

 Brazil: three different data centers around São Paulo (two independent, autonomous systems)